michaelvanstraten/projektpraktikum-i/README.md

 ## Overview

-This repository provides resources and tools for working on Projektpraktikum I assignments.
+This repository contains resources and tools for completing the Projektpraktikum I assignments.
 It includes code modules, experiment scripts, and LaTeX documents for generating reports and presentations.

 ## Getting Started